-Jonathan L. Sulds is Co-Chair of the firm's Global Labor & Employment Practice.
+Jonathan L. Sulds is Co-Chair of the firm's Global Labor & Employment Practice and the Labor & Employment Practice’s Labor-Management Relations group.
 He has been representing leading employers since 1974 in virtually every aspect of their engagement, protection, management and reward of workforce resources.
 Jon regularly represents employers in the areas of collective bargaining and traditional labor relations, Employee Retirement Income Security Act (ERISA) litigation, wage and hour matters, discrimination complaints, restrictive covenant, duty of loyalty and trade secret litigation, Dodd Frank, Sarbanes-Oxley (SOX) and other whistleblower matters, global and domestic executive employment arrangements, and corporate campaigns.
 Jon is also involved in the labor and employment aspects of corporate transactions and class and collective actions that arise in these contexts.

 In addition, among other matters, Jon represented the nation's leading telecommunications company in several "BlackBerry" wage and hour cases.
 He also advises a leading national employer on structuring collective bargaining and multiemployer pension plan and health care strategies, successfully negotiating multiple collective bargaining agreements throughout the country, allowing the employer to withdraw from one of America's most underfunded pension plans and then crafting an approach which substantially reduced the original withdrawal liability demand from that fund.

 Jon is a frequent lecturer and writer.
 His breadth of experience is reflected in the treatise that he authors, New York Employment Law (Matthew Bender/LexisNexis, 2d Ed, updated annually).